Contents

 - Guided Tour – there are lots of tour companies in town selling trekking trips.
 We wouldn’t recommend paying as it’s incredibly easy to explore by yourself

-2. Start Your Salt Flats Tour
+2. Start Your Uyuni Salt Flats Tour

 If you’ve travelled to Tupiza from Argentina, then starting your Uyuni Salt Flats Tour from Tupiza is a convenient option.

-Day 1 you explore parts of Tupiza and the Bolivian countryside such as Quebrada de Palala.
 Then on the morning of the second day, you will head out onto the Altiplano, which is part of the Uyuni Salt Flats tour you do on traditional tours.

 - Pros – convenient as it saves you travelling to Uyuni to start the tour, reach parts of the salt flat/altiplano earlier than other tours, so you experience it empty.
 Visit the Salt Flats at sunrise on the last day